sstepowany/csv-data-generator/README.md

    1. Adding extra data columns to a new csv configuration will not add new column names in the output file.
    2. Extra data for columns will be added.
    3. Merging will overwrite a provided csv file.
+3. To use ranged option in generator fill `dataRange` property in configuration file.
+   1. Property `restFieldsRangeGapsStrategy` can `propagate` gaps between ranges or `ignore` them.

 ### Output
 1. By default all output data is saved in an `output` folder.